zombrodo/plan/README.md

 `Plan` provides six rules out of the box, with the ability to add your own custom ones (described in the `Advanced Usage` section).

+Each rule exposes a `:set` function that takes the same number of arguments as its constructor to allow for easy modification of rules.
+Note that rule value updates do not recalculate until `:refresh` is called upon the container.

 #### Plan.pixel(value: number)